ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 ## Map a custom Field Type

-There are two ways to map a custom Field Type:
+There are two ways of mapping a custom Field Type:

 - configuration
 - custom `FieldDefinitionMapper`

 You need to write a custom `FieldDefinitionMapper` if the field definition settings and constraints impact how it is mapped to GraphQL.
 For example, the selection Field Type has a "multiple" option.
-If set to false, it will accept and return a single value, but if set to true, it will accept and return an array of values.
+If set to false, it accepts and returns a single value, but if set to true, it accepts and returns an array of values.

-If your field definition doesn't require additional clarifications, you can map with configuration.
+If your field definition doesn't require additional clarifications, you can map it with configuration.

 ### Map with configuration